d8adrvn/smart_sprinkler/README.md

 http://arduino.cc/en/main/software

+Once the software is installed, the first thing to do is obtain the required libraries.

+* Timer library was created by Simon Monk as modified by JChristensen  https://github.com/JChristensen/Timer The KNOWN LIBRARY BUG (timer.cpp) - identified by mattnichols 5/20/14 - has no known affect on the code.
+Also, the Timer library release downloads as "Timer-master-2".
+Before loading into the Arduino IDE, change the name to "Timer"
+* SmartThings library available from https://www.dropbox.com/s/8hon320qmuio8fz/Shield%20Library.zip
+* SoftwareSerial library was default library provided with Arduino IDE

+Once you have the zip files downloaded and you have changed the name for the Timer zip file, you can import them within the Arduino IDE.
+Go to the Sketch:Import Library;Add Library drop down menu.
+Once you have added the libraries, they will show up under Sketch:Add Library:Contributed as "Timer" and "SmartThings".
+Be sure the Timer library is installed as "Timer"

-Once the software is installed, you can connect the Arduino Uno to your computer, create a new sketch, paste the code from github into the Arduino IDE and then upload to the Arduino.
+ you can connect the Arduino Uno to your computer, create a new sketch, paste the code from github into the Arduino IDE and

 Pairing instructions for the Arduino to the SmartThings hub can be found at SmartThings.com and are copied here: